jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 #### Conclusions

 In the end, automatic execution order is all about manually indicating outcome dependency between commands, instead of *explicitly* defining the execution order.
 Even connecting parameters together directly is indicating an *outcome dependency*.
-Execution order can not be derived, without manually specifying the outcome dependency of sub-commands, because a machine does not know whether you want the altered of unaltered version of an object.
+Execution order can not be derived, without manually specifying the outcome dependency of sub-commands, because a machine might not know whether you want the altered of unaltered version of an object.
 But many ideas have been proposed to automate the detection whether commands can be in each other’s way at all.
 Outcome dependency can only be indicated for commands, that *could* be in each other’s way.
 Commands, that can’t be in each other’s way can be run in parallel or in an arbitrary order.

 That is what automatic execution order is.